 A Thai curry usually has a bit of a sugar added for balance.
 Although palm sugar is traditional, you can use plain white or brown sugar, or you could experiment with other sweeteners.

-Any time someone tells you that nothing can be substituted they are usually not really a cook, but someone who is just repeating something they've read in a foodie blog or book (or something like that).
+Any time someone tells you that nothing can be substituted they are usually not really a cook, but someone who is just repeating something they’ve read in a foodie blog or book (or something like that).
 Just because a similar ingredient is not exactly the same as another similar ingredient, does not mean that it will not produce a good flavor!
-A touch of both lime and lemon zest is a good substitute in your curry, just as the peel of regular lime can be used to replace kaffir lime in homemade curry pastes.
+The thing to keep in mind is that often we are using an alternative rather than a substitute.
+A touch of both lime and lemon zest is a good alternative in your curry, just as the peel of regular lime can be used to replace kaffir lime in homemade curry pastes.
 Adding fresh zest gives your curry a fresher and brighter taste, as well as a great citrus aroma, and to be honest, I prefer it over dried leaves, which must be removed from the curry before serving and give a more pungent but less bright flavor (in my opinion).
 Fresh kaffir lime leaves, as far as I know, are very difficult to come by in the states.

 You can put in vegetables you like, and you might already have an idea based on what you’ve had before at a Thai restaurant.
 But I’ll tell you the three vegetables that I like to have in for that “everyday” curry: bamboo shoots in strips, red bell pepper, and long beans (use green beans to substitute, cut into julienne).